2016 Croydon tram derailment: Aftermath

 The decision that no prosecutions were to take place meant that an inquest could be held.
 A pre-inquest review was held at Croydon Town Hall on 25 September 2019.
 The driver of the tram did not attend, saying he was unwell.
 His decision was criticised by the barrister representing five of the victims.
 The full inquest was due to begin on 19 October 2020, but was delayed until 17 May 2021 due to the COVID-19 pandemic.
 The inquest was held at the Fairfield Halls, Croydon.
 A jury was sworn in on 17 May, and on 22 July returned a verdict of accidental death.
 Relatives of the victims of the accident announced that they intend to call on Attorney General Michael Ellis to apply to the High Court for a fresh inquest.
-The mother of one of the victims called for a public enquiry in to the accident.
+The mother of one of the victims called for a public inquiry into the accident.

 Investigations

 British Transport Police

-The 42-year-old tram driver was arrested by the British Transport Police on suspicion of manslaughter.
+The 42-year-old tram driver was arrested by the British Transport Police on suspicion of manslaughter on the day of the accident.
 After questioning, he was released on bail until May 2017.
 According to Metro, one aspect of the police investigation was whether or not the tram driver fell asleep; and The Guardian reported that some passengers said the driver had blacked out at the controls.
 In November 2017, it was reported that a file was being prepared for the Crown Prosecution Service (CPS), who would decide whether or not a trial would take place.
 In May 2019 it was reported that the CPS were still awaiting the file from the British Transport Police, who were still gathering evidence.
 On 31 October 2019, British Transport Police and the CPS announced that neither the driver, operating company or TfL would face prosecution.
 The CPS stated that while there was evidence of negligence by the driver, it did not count as "gross" and so "manslaughter by gross negligence" could not apply.
 Prosecutors also stated that because the section of tramway where the crash happened was neither legally a railway nor a public place then various other potential offences would not apply.
+However, a prosecution was subsequently started by the ORR.

 A former driver suggested to The Times that a blackout was a possibility, due to the erratic shift patterns that the drivers had to adhere to.
 He also said that the vending machine at the tram depot was stocked only with energy drinks, and that "Nobody is ever fully awake; I was always in a bit of a daze and that is because the way the shifts work doesn't allow the drivers to get a regular sleep pattern."
 Following this, multiple sources reported on a video apparently showing a different driver struggling to stay awake at the controls.
 The driver concerned was suspended pending an investigation into the matter.